Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Example 1: Ramesh bought a bicycle for Rs.
 2000 and sold it for Rs.
 2500.
 To find the profit, we subtract the cost price from the selling price: Profit = Selling Price - Cost Price = Rs.
 2500 - Rs.
 2000 = Rs.
 500. To find the percentage profit, we use the formula: Percentage Profit = (Profit / Cost Price) * 100 = (500 / 2000) * 100 = 25%.

-Example 3: A shopkeeper bought a batch of notebooks for Rs.
-1500 and sold them for Rs.
+Example 2: Sita bought a saree for Rs.
+1500 and sold it for Rs.
 1200.
 To find the loss, we subtract the selling price from the cost price: Loss = Cost Price - Selling Price = Rs.
 1500 - Rs.
 1200 = Rs.
 300. To find the percentage loss, we use the formula: Percentage Loss = (Loss / Cost Price) * 100 = (300 / 1500) * 100 = 20%.

 Common Mistakes to Avoid⚠️